ARM-software/psa-api/doc/crypto/api/keys/management.rst

     See the documentation of `psa_custom_key_parameters_t` for a list of non-default production parameters.
 See the key type definitions in :secref:`key-types` for details of the custom production parameters used for key generation.

-    If an application requires bounded execution when generating a key, it can use an interruptible key generation operation.
+    If an application requires bounded execution when generating a key, the implementation might provide support for interruptible key generation.
     See :secref:`interruptible-generate-key`.

 .. function:: psa_copy_key